acurtiz/sliding-block/README.md

 ﻿# sliding-block

-This is a game which derives inspiration from 'Maze of Sliding Bunnies', a custom Warcraft 3 map.
+This is a simple game which derives inspiration from 'Maze of Sliding Bunnies', a custom Warcraft 3 map.
+More coming soon...